Providing Quality Services to Arizona since 1981

 As our programs have grown, so has our staff.
 HRT started by three dedicated individuals and has expanded to a group of over 100 dedicated employees committed to the well-being of families and children in Arizona.
 These original three individuals continue to work for HRT providing a firm foundation of knowledge and experience.

-HRT collaborates with Arizona State University and The University of Phoenix in providing field placements for both graduate and undergraduate students in social work, counseling and child welfare administration.
+HRT collaborates with Arizona State University, Grand Canyon University, and other colleges in providing field placements for both graduate and undergraduate students in social work, counseling, and child welfare administration.
 HRT is a member of the National Family Foster-based Treatment Association (FFTA).
 The Administrative staff are active in a variety of local organizations including KIDS Consortium, Faith in Kids, Arizona Council of Human Service Providers, Arizona Association of Providers for People with Disabilities (AAPPD), and Maricopa Family Support Alliance.